Trapigtrogen/Drawpp/drawpp_guide.md

 <br>Here is a list of all the available input callbacks:
 - keyPressed
+    - Called every time a keyboard key is pressed.
+    - Use the *key* and *keyCode* variables to get the key that was pressed.
 - keyReleased
+    - Called every time a keyboard key is released.
+    - Use the *key* and *keyCode* variables to get the key that was released.
 - mouseClicked
+    - Called when a mouse button is pressed down, and then released.
+    - Use the *mouseButton* variable to get the button that was clicked.
 - mousePressed
+    - Called every time a mouse button is pressed.
+    - Use the *mouseButton* variable to get the button that was pressed.
 - mouseReleased
+    - Called every time a mouse button is released.
+    - Use the *mouseButton* variable to get the button that was released.
 - mouseWheel
+    - Called every time the mouse wheel is moved.
+    - Takes one float as parameter, which will be the distance the mouse wheel was scrolled.
+The direction of the scroll can be interpreted from the sign of the value.
 - mouseMoved
+    - Called every time the mouse is moved, and no mouse buttons are being pressed.
 - mouseDragged
+    - Called every time the mouse is moved, while a mouse button is pressed.

-<br>Of all of these, only mouseWheel takes any parameters.
-It will take one float, which will be the distance the mouse wheel was scrolled.
-The direction of the scroll can be interpreted from the sign of the value.<br>
+<br>Of all of these, only mouseWheel takes any parameters.<br>

 In addition to the input callbacks, you also have some variables at your disposal:
 - key